What is Imposter Syndrome?

 If you answered yes, you’re not alone, and these feelings have a name: Imposter Syndrome.

-‘Despite her glowing achievements & praise from others, a woman who suffers from Imposter Syndrome doesn’t believe her success is a direct result of her hard work’.
+‘Despite their glowing achievements & praise from others, an individual who suffers from Imposter Syndrome doesn’t believe their success is a direct result of her hard work’.

-If not addressed, Imposter Syndrome can dramatically impact the level of success a woman achieves and/or rob her from the acknowledgement and joy of what she has deservedly achieved.
+If not addressed at it’s root cause (a limiting belief that you’re not good enough/smart enough) Imposter Syndrome can dramatically impact the level of success an individual achieves and/or rob them from the acknowledgement and joy of what they have deservedly achieved.

 It can be a dark and relentless cycle but there is certainly light at the end of the tunnel.
 You can learn to manage it or even overcome it entirely.